 - Add your next cake layer and ice, letting the icing fall off the sides again.
 Add your top layer and add icing, again letting the icing fall off the sides.

-- Ice the sides of the cake, making sure the icing is even and thick enough to press into the cake.
+- Ice the sides of the cake, making sure the icing is even and thick enough to press the coconut into the sides.

 - Fill your palm with a handful of toasted coconut and add to the top of the cake and edges, lightly press in.
 Using your palm again fill with more coconut and lightly press coconut around the edges of the cake.